 The following instructions will guide you through the setup and configuration of your Stb-tester node.
 If you need any help, please contact us at firstname.lastname@example.org.

 Connect the Stb-tester HDMI node as per the above diagram.

-If you will be testing a PS3, PS4, Fire TV, or any other device without an infrared receiver, don’t use our USB infrared transmitter.
+If you will be testing an Apple TV, Fire TV, PS3, PS4, or any other device without an infrared receiver, don’t use our USB infrared transmitter.
 Instead, we will have supplied a CEC adapter with a USB connector and two HDMI sockets.
 Put the adapter in the HDMI path between Stb-tester’s HDMI input and the device-under-test’s HDMI output, as per the diagram below.

 Then, enable CEC on the device-under-test: